 By: Jeff Quigley, CPA, Partner

-Jeff Quigley is a Partner in Tate & Tryon’s Audit and Assurance Services department and can be reached at email@example.com.
+Jeff Quigley is a partner in Tate & Tryon’s Audit & Assurance Services department and can be reached at [email protected].